gopheracademy/gopheracademy-web/content/advent-2018/building-ci-cd-slack-bot.md

 //----------------------------------
 ```

-For brevity, I will not show the other functions here, but if you're interested, be sure to checkout the [git repository](https://github.com/stephenafamo/ci-bot).
+For brevity, I will not show the other functions here, but if you're interested, be sure to check out the [git repository](https://github.com/stephenafamo/ci-bot).

 #### The Interaction Processor

-When an interaction comes in, it it first sorted.
+When an interaction comes in, it is first sorted.
 We currently have only 2 types of interactions, identified by their `callback_id`.
 "QA Response" or "Deploy Decision".

 So, our `interactionProcessor()` can look like this: